Band Pricing

 Most importantly, our home will have maximum visibility and exposure to our likely buyer pool from across two price bands!

-Our home will be encouraging the strongest buyer engagement
+The price encourages the strongest buyer engagement

-As mentioned, our home will have maximum visibility and exposure to our likely buyer pool from across two price bands.
-Not only is it important for our home to be visible to the portion of our likely buyer pool who are buying towards £1,850,000, i.e. our home’s market value; it is just as important for it to be visible to the rest of the pool who are buying towards £1,750,000, i.e. the closest price point directly below our home’s market value.
+As mentioned earlier, our home will have maximum visibility and exposure to our likely buyer pool from across two price bands.
+Not only is it important for our home to be visible to the portion of our likely buyer pool who are buying towards £1,850,000 as the top of their price range (i.e. our home’s market value); it is just as important for it to be visible to the rest of the pool who are buying towards £1,750,000 as the top of their price range (i.e. the closest price point directly below our home’s market value).

 As mentioned in a previous section, each and every buyer’s excitement and interest we capture only serves to strengthen the buyer engagement, and in turn, strengthens the interest, competition and demand for our home!